ArctosDB/documentation-wiki/_how_to/How-to-manage-taxonomic-classifications.markdown

 If there are no classifications, or no suitable classifications, you may click "create classification" to start from scratch.
 Please carefully follow all editing guidelines.

-## The name I want to use does not exist.
+## The name I want to use does not exist

 * Find a similar name
 * Click "clone classification as new name"